-- You must maintain, preserve, and refrain from altering ALL records that may be responsive to the subpoena or relevant to the litigation or that may pertain to the investigation until you are advised by the Company as to how to proceed. - You must also affirmatively preserve from destruction all relevant records that without intervention would automatically be destroyed or erased (such as emails and voicemail messages).
-Destruction or alteration of such records, even if inadvertent, could seriously prejudice the Company. - If you have any questions regarding whether a particular record pertains to a pending or contemplated investigation or litigation or may be responsive to a subpoena or regarding how to preserve particular types of records, you should preserve the records in question and seek advice through the Hotline.
+- You must maintain, preserve, and refrain from altering ALL records that may be responsive to the subpoena, relevant to the litigation, or that may pertain to the investigation until you are advised by the Company as to how to proceed. - You must affirmatively preserve all relevant records that without intervention would automatically be destroyed or erased (such as emails and voicemail messages).
+Destruction or alteration of such records, even if inadvertent, could damage the Company. - If you have any questions regarding whether a particular record pertains to a pending or contemplated investigation or litigation may be responsive to a subpoena or regarding how to preserve types of records, you should preserve the records in question and seek advice through the Hotline.